How to Protect Yourself Against an Active Shooter

 While mass shootings can occur anywhere; most scenarios have been discovered to occur in areas/places connected to the source of the piled-up emotions.
 In other words, the possibility of a bullied kid shooting randomly in the school cafeteria is higher than the possibility of seeing the same kid shooting in a mall.
 Here are some of the most common places the U.S. has seen these tragic events take place.

-Active shooting in schools have mostly been connected to teenagers or young adults who are generally angry, sad, bullied, or into drugs.
+Arguably one of the saddest places for an active shooter to target is in schools.
+These targets have mostly been associated to teenagers or young adults who are generally angry, sad, bullied, or into drugs.
 Teenagers in this situation have been known to experience sudden outbursts of emotions when they think everyone around them are happy, while they are unhappy or bullied.
+While not only bullied teenagers and broken young adults are the only perpetrators of these horrendous acts, but they are the primary party to target schools, from elementary to college campuses.

 Mass Shootings (crowded public places)

 An active shooter can also target local businesses like gas stations & convenience stores while committing a crime such as robbery.
-Criminals that are willing to commit armed robbery are desperate and unstable and these scenarios should be handled in the same fashion as mass shooting scenarios.
+Criminals that are willing to commit armed robbery are desperate and unstable and these scenarios should be handled in the same fashion as any mass shooting scenario.

 How to Survive an Active Shooting